jkorn2324/Practice/core/resources/scoreboards/README.md

 The default scoreboard types that are used by the internal Practice Core plugin are:

 - `scoreboard.spawn.default` - Used when a  player is at spawn and not in a queue.
-- `scoreboard.ffa` - Used when a player is in a FFA arena.

 **DO NOT EDIT THE SCOREBOARD TYPE NAMES IN SCOREBOARDS.YML FILE, IF YOU DO, THE SCOREBOARDS WILL NOT WORK.**